 Level of Service - The measurable performance standards on which Council undertakes to supply water to its customers.

-On-Demand Supply - A supply which is available on demand directly from the point of supply subject to the agreed level of service.
+On-Demand Supply - A supply which is available on demand directly from the point of supply, subject to the agreed level of service.

-Ordinary Supply - A category of on demand supply used solely for domestic purposes.
+Ordinary Supply - A category of on-demand supply used solely for domestic purposes.

-Person - A natural person, corporation, sole or a body of persons whether corporate or otherwise.
+Person - A natural person, corporation sole or a body of persons whether corporate or otherwise.

 Point of Supply - The point on the water pipe leading from the water main to the premises, which marks the boundary of responsibility between the customer and Council irrespective of property boundaries.